melowntech/vts-browser-cpp/README.md

 - Highly flexible -> almost all aspects can be changed through configuration.
 - Rendering API independent -> the browser library, on its own, does not render anything.
   Instead, it just tells the application what to render.
-  - A convenient OpenGL and OpenGL ES rendering library is also provided.
+  - Separate OpenGL and OpenGL ES rendering library is also provided.
 - Clean C++ API.
   - C and C# bindings are available too.
 - Works on Windows, Linux, macOS and iOS.